BP3/wm-extract-deploy/README.md

 ## Docker and hostnames
-If you are running the extract/deploy app on the same host as the Zeebe docker stack (i.e. on a developer's computer) you need to make some changes to the Docker compose file for the Zeebe stack in order for the authentication to work between the local containers, or your will get `An error occurred while attempting to decode the Jwt: The iss claim is not valid`
+If you are running the extract/deploy app on the same host as the Zeebe docker stack (i.e. on a developer's computer) you need to make some changes to the Docker compose file for the Zeebe stack in order for the authentication to work between the local containers, or you will get `An error occurred while attempting to decode the Jwt: The iss claim is not valid`

 Assuming that you are using the docker compose files from [this repo](https://github.com/camunda/camunda-platform); In the directory with the Camunda 8 docker-compose file you should edit the `.env` file and change the `HOST` variable from `localhost` to your hosts IP address.